 FULL SERIES IS OUT NOW

 In part one, we reveal that former government officials’ details are missing from hundreds of lobbying returns.
-Our next investigation – THE CONSTRUCTION NETWORK - is out tomorrow and examines lobbying by the construction industry.
+Our next investigation – THE CONSTRUCTION NETWORK - examines lobbying by the construction industry.

 This Noteworthy investigation was done in collaboration with The Journal.
 It was funded by you, our readers, with support from The Journal as well as the Noteworthy investigative fund to cover additional costs.